Writing Pain Point: “I Know My Idea Is Good… So Why Can’t I Finish the Book?”

 “Why isn’t this working?”

-“What does this scene need to accomplish for the story?”
+“What does this particular scene need to accomplish for the overall story?”

-“This scene needs to reveal character motivation, raise the stakes, or push the plot forward in a meaningful way.”
+“This scene needs to reveal important character motivations, raise the stakes in a compelling way, or push the plot forward with meaningful developments.”

-Once you reconnect with the true purpose of a scene, writing feels lighter—not magically effortless, but purposeful and intentional.
+Once you reconnect with the true purpose and intention behind a scene, writing starts to feel lighter—not magically effortless, but more purposeful and intentional in every word you choose.

 You’re Not Behind.
 You’re Growing and Evolving.